Skip to content

 asyncio.run(get_poke_data("skiddo"))

-Always prefer to limit the number of retries over the infinite attempts.
+Always prefer limiting the number of retries over infinite attempts.

 Specify Delays

-You can disable delays between retries, but that's another antipattern you should not follow:
+You can disable delays between retries, but that's another antipattern you should avoid:

 import asyncio